-Dr. Preston McLane is the Director of the Florida State University Museum of Fine Arts.
-Dr. McLane’s doctoral research focused on the conceptual relationships between the Baroque genre paintings of Alessandro Magnasco and the Spanish picaresque novels of the 17th and 18th centuries.
+Preston McLane is the Director of the Florida State University Museum of Fine Arts.
 Prior to coming to Florida State, he lived in Moscow, Russia, where he received his MA from Lomonosov Moscow State University with a thesis on the emergence of synthetic realism in early Soviet easel painting.
-Dr. McLane previously served for six years on the staff of the Florida State University Museum of Fine Arts and has been a curatorial fellow at the John & Mable Ringling Museum of Art, the Appleton Museum of Art, and the State Tretyakov Gallery in Moscow.
-Dr. McLane’s research interests include artistic adaptations of the picaresque literary genre and Don Quixote; fictitiousness in early modern and contemporary art; nineteenth- and twentieth-century Russian and Soviet art; art and authoritarianism; public art; environmental art; and the application of property theory to cultural resources and heritage sites.
+In addition to his academic pursuits, Preston has worked for more than a decade as an attorney, both in private practice and in government, focusing on environmental law and regulatory issues.
+Preston previously served as a curatorial fellow at the John & Mable Ringling Museum of Art, the Appleton Museum of Art, and the New Tretyakov Gallery in Moscow.

 PhD – Florida State University

 JD – Florida State University

 Art & Cultural Heritage Law & Policy, Museum Studies, Russian & Soviet Art, Communication for Arts & Design